natecraddock/open-reckless-drivin/README.md

 barrier to reimplementation.

 The original source may be found at https://github.com/jechter/RecklessDrivin.
-## Current status
+## Current Status

 All data in the original `Data` resource fork has been separated into individual files, decrypted (when applicable) and decompressed (lzrw3 decompression).

-The next step is to interpret these bytes properly.
-I plan to start with the `PPic` types as these are the images that show when loading the game.
-The data appears similar to a version 1 Macintosh QuickDraw image.
+The PPic images 1000 through 1008 have been interpreted and read from memory.
+This verifies that the decompression works!
+Image 1009 is in a more complex format so I might take a break from PPic and QuickDraw for a while.
+See the images on the wiki: https://github.com/natecraddock/open-reckless-drivin/wiki/QuickDraw-Pictures-(PPic)

+Next I will take some time to organize the source code.
+I will likely use CMake.

 ## Registration Keys